 Gel Powder Nails Results

-I went for another manicure on my last visit home and explained I could not get NuGenisis.
+I went for another manicure on my last visit to my hometown and explained I could not get NuGenisis.
 The salon owner said, “Get it on eBay.”
 Why had I not thought of that?
 So I did.
-Now I take my own dip powder to my nail salon, which is more sanitary anyway.
+Now I take my own dip powder to my nail salon, which is more sanitary solution anyway.
 My nails look great and I don’t have to even think about them because it lasts for 3-4 weeks!

 If you do not have a acrylic problem like myself here are some additional powder dip brands to look for: SNS, OPI, Kiara Sky, ANC, Cuccio Pro.
 Gelish, Makartt and TP.
 Others are popping up regularly.